Cultivate

 Promoting Positive Learning Environments that Improve Academic Performance

-The experiences students have in their classrooms have the power to alter how they perceive themselves as learners and the effort they put into their work, which gets reflected in their grades.
-Data collected from thousands of students consistently show students with strong Mindsets & Strategies earn more As and fewer Fs than those with weaker Mindsets & Strategies – and that students’ Mindsets & Strategies fluctuate from class to class in relation to classroom learning environments.
+Data collected from thousands of students consistently show students with strong Learning Beliefs earn more As and fewer Fs than those with weaker Learning Beliefs – and that students’ Learning Beliefs fluctuate from class to class in relation to classroom learning environments.

 How Cultivate Works

 The Cultivate Survey is administered to 5th-12th grade students twice a year—in the fall and spring.
-Students are prompted to reflect on their Mindsets & Strategies, as well as their classroom learning environments across nine Learning Conditions.
+Students are prompted to reflect on their Learning Beliefs, as well as their classroom learning environments across nine Learning Conditions.
 The nine Learning Conditions are:

 • Affirming Identities: Recognition and affirmation of student identities